natanasov94/scrapewatch-deployer/README.md

 All versions of the docker image are pushed to [Scrapewatch dockerhub](https://hub.docker.com/repository/docker/natanasov1994/scrapewatch)

 ## Kubernetes cluster
-The kubernetes cluster is setup via [minikube](https://minikube.sigs.k8s.io/docs/start/).
-Nothing special, just install and start it up via `minikube start`
+The kubernetes cluster is assumed running on the docker desktop kubernetes cluster.
+This was the easiest integraiton that could be done to get a `kubectl` working from within a docker container

 ## Prometheus